pikepdf/pikepdf/docs/topics/overlays.rst

 preserved.
 For example, to convert 16 slides to 4×4-up pages for printing, add four pages onto the end of the file, draw the slides onto the target pages, and then delete the slides.

+By default, ``add_overlay`` encapsulates the existing content stream in a way that ensures the transformation matrix is first reset, since this behavior aligns with user expectations.
+This adds a ``q/Q`` pair to (push/pop graphics stack) to existing content streams.
+To disable this (usually) behavior use ``push_stack=False``.